Skip to content

 Figure 7-4 Perfect binary tree

-As shown in Figure 7-5, a complete binary tree is a binary tree where only the nodes in the bottom level are not completely filled, and the nodes in the bottom level are filled from left to right as much as possible.
-Please note that a perfect binary tree is also a complete binary tree.
+As shown in Figure 7-5, a complete binary tree only allows the bottom level to be incompletely filled, and the nodes at the bottom level must be filled continuously from left to right.
+Note that a perfect binary tree is also a complete binary tree.

 Figure 7-5 Complete binary tree

-As shown in Figure 7-6, a full binary tree, except for the leaf nodes, has two child nodes for all other nodes.
+As shown in Figure 7-6, in a full binary tree, all nodes except leaf nodes have two child nodes.

 Figure 7-6 Full binary tree